bitcoinjs/bip32/README.md

   console.log('Checked ' + checked + ' addresses')
   console.log('With at least ' + (checked - used) + ' unused addresses')

-  // throw away ALL unused address AFTER the last used address for (var i = 0; i < (checked - used); ++i) {
+  // throw away ALL extraneous (that is, all but 1) unused address AFTER the last used address for (var i = 0; i < (checked - used); ++i) {
 	iterator.pop()
   }